JYang1997/sipser_notes/sipser_notes.md

 Watch out the difference between 5.22 and 5.23.

 > **Theorem 5.28**
-> If $A ≤ m B and B is Turing-recognizable, then A is Turing-recognizable.
+> If $A ≤_m B$ and B is Turing-recognizable, then A is Turing-recognizable.

 >**Corollary 5.29**
->
+> If $A ≤_m B$ and A is not Turing-recognizable, then B is not Turing-recognizable.

  # Chapter 6
 > Written with [StackEdit](https://stackedit.io/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTUyODk2MTA2LC0zOTYwNzQ4NTgsLTE1NT
+eyJoaXN0b3J5IjpbLTE1NzU0MjczNTYsLTM5NjA3NDg1OCwtMT
-k0NDE2MzcsLTkzOTMxMDI0OCwtMTU1NTEzODY4OSw5NzcwOTkz
+U1OTQ0MTYzNywtOTM5MzEwMjQ4LC0xNTU1MTM4Njg5LDk3NzA5
-OTcsLTE3NjYwNTMyMTUsNjYwMTM2MTUzLC0xNTU2NzA4NTQyLC
+OTM5NywtMTc2NjA1MzIxNSw2NjAxMzYxNTMsLTE1NTY3MDg1ND
-0xNzY2Mzk0OTEyLDIxMjk5NzY3MzgsMjgwMDg0MTI4LC0xNzMy
+IsLTE3NjYzOTQ5MTIsMjEyOTk3NjczOCwyODAwODQxMjgsLTE3
-Mzc3NDU5LC03NzI0NDYwMDksLTc4MzY3NjAzOSwxMzUxODM4Mj
+MzIzNzc0NTksLTc3MjQ0NjAwOSwtNzgzNjc2MDM5LDEzNTE4Mz
-EwLC01Njg3OTUxOSwtNzE3ODc5MzMxLDE0NzE4ODYyODksMTU5
+gyMTAsLTU2ODc5NTE5LC03MTc4NzkzMzEsMTQ3MTg4NjI4OSwx
-OTk2NzQ5OF19
+NTk5OTY3NDk4XX0=
 -->